Isaacdelly/Plutus/README.md

 Private keys are generated randomly to create a 32 byte hexidecimal string using the cryptographically secure os.urandom function in UTF-8 format.

 The private keys are converted into their respective public keys.
-Then the public keys are converted in their bitcoin wallet addresses using the binascii, ECDSA, and hashlib Python modules.
+Then the public keys are converted in their Bitcoin wallet addresses using the binascii, ecdsa, and hashlib Python modules.

 The wallet addresses are queried using Block Explorer API to collect balance details.